alex-de-large/GameOfLife/README.md

 based on a few mathematical rules, can live, die or multiply.
 Depending on the initial conditions, the cells form various patterns throughout the course of the game.

-You can run this app using the following commands: ant build ant run
+You can run this app using the following commands: ant build, ant run